South Durham Community Initiative

 We recognized that emergency preparedness is not just about having an AED nearby.
 It is about teaching young people how to recognize a medical emergency, activate the emergency response system, begin high-quality CPR, and confidently assist until help arrives.

 Bee Ready was developed to bring AED readiness directly to youth sports communities while also empowering the next generation through CPR and emergency response training.
 Our "Bee Team" model helps youth develop leadership, confidence, teamwork, and real-world lifesaving skills while providing an added layer of safety at local games, practices, and community events.
+Volunteers are trained and certified through the American Heart Association.

 Our mission is simple: build safer communities, prepare young responders, and create meaningful opportunities for youth involvement and service.